-NEW YORK -- The NBA today released its complete game schedule and broadcast schedules for TNT, ESPN, ABC, NBA TV and ESPN Radio for the 2019-20 regular season.
+NEW YORK — The NBA on Aug.
+12 released its complete game schedule and broadcast schedules for TNT, ESPN, ABC, NBA TV and ESPN Radio for the 2019-20 regular season.
 The league’s 74th regular season will tip off on Tuesday, Oct.
 22, 2019, and conclude on Wednesday, April 15, 2020.

 Below are 2019-20 schedule highlights: